rakhimov/scram/doc/fta_probability_calc.rst

 Approximate calculations are implemented in order to reduce calculation time.
 The series expansion of the exact formula is applied as in OpenFTA.
-This feature is an option for a user.
-The default value for series is set to a very large number around 1000000 sums.
-In general, it is impractical to include more than 6 sums.
+This feature is the default.
+The default value for series is set to N (*number of the sets*) to get all the series included.
+In general, it is impractical to include more than 8 sums, so the suggestion is to include between 4 and 8 sums.

 Probability Types
 ========================================================